Skip to main content

-Our stay in Ecuador was cut short after the let down of Cuenca, a city that lacked life and atmosphere.
+Our stay in Ecuador was cut short after the letdown of Cuenca, a city that lacked life and atmosphere.
 We just didn’t get the hype.
 Sorry guys!
-It was quite boring to be honest.
+It was quite boring, to be honest.

-We enjoyed our time in Ecuador, but after the high of whale watching along the coast, and the costs of accomodation in Cuenca, we decided to bail on the country that so many choose to skip.
+We enjoyed our time in Ecuador, but after the high of whale watching along the coast, and the costs of accommodation in Cuenca, we decided to bail on the country that so many choose to skip.

-Making the swift exit, we excitedly moved onto Peru, and as always, we bring you a simple guide so you can too.
-Hunbuns and all (Peru 2 reference!).
+Making the swift exit, we excitedly moved on to Peru, and as always, we bring you a simple guide so you can too.
+Hun Buns and all (Peru 2 reference!).

 Cuenca City to the Bus Terminal:

-A backpackers wish come true is a bus terminal that isn’t located in the back arse of nowhere.
+A backpacker’s wish come true is a bus terminal that isn’t located in the back arse of nowhere.
 This is the one thing Cuenca got right.

 Located on Avenue España, the Cuenca Bus Terminal is easy to get to on foot and is in a safe area, along a busy and brightly lit main street.